rtCamp/rtMedia/readme.txt

  * Custom css not applying when added from rtMedia settings’ custom css tab
  * Too many redirections on BuddyPress’ privacy page
  * Unable to delete media from lightbox and single media page
- * Likes on mendia comment not working
+ * Likes on media comment not working
  * PHP errors and warning

 = 4.6.1 [April 9, 2020] =